andmperotti/andmperotti/README.md

 - 👯 I’m looking to collaborate on: Anything that I can learn from or be helpful to
 - 📫 How to reach me: ...
 Perotti28@gmail.com
 - When I'm not studying/working: You can find me at a sporting event, working out, or playing Path of Exile a free to play ARPG which I've enjoyed for over a decade and previously made my own projects using Python.
-- Other names I go by: When AndrewPerotti is taken or other reasons I use Drevvska (games, twitch, reddit, etc)